jwwg/VehiclePositionSolver/README.md

 Assumptions
 ---------------------
-Fixed record length of 30 bytes
+Fixed record length of 30 bytes.
-2,000,000 position records (but it is a command line parameter)
+2,000,000 position records (but it is a command line parameter).

 Building and Running
 --------------------
 Main project is VehiclePositionSolver, running in .NET 6.
-Run with --help for command line options
+Run with --help for command line options.
-By default, it uses the faster GridSolver
+By default, it uses the faster GridSolver.

 Notes
 ----------